Fitretech-Security/dylight/README.md

 ```

 ## Known Issues
-This project is not opsec safe for environments that use network monitoring software, as it retrieves the staged dylib over <ins>unencrypted</ins> HTTP.

-It also is not *super* memory safe, due to the fact that most of your dylibs are going to be long-running ;)
-It does not have a signal handler of any type, so long-running services must have a clean exit function internally.

 There is also no obfuscation involved.
 None at all.
 Might do that in the future, but for now, it functions fine as-is.

 ## Future Goals
 Here are the goals to make this project "complete":

-- [ ] Integrate HTTPS
+- [x] Integrate HTTPS
 - [ ] Integrate other data streams (Websockets, etc)
 - [x] Make a memory safe exit!
 (7410c5c117143ed673b233f6d9d0ea4898f48215 added handler for SIGINT and SIGTERM for better memory safety)
 - [ ] Obfuscation

 ## Additional Notes and Testing
 This project works on small and large dylibs, testing from the demo included in this repo (~33K) to large C2 implants like Poseidon (9.4M).

-There were no issues unresolved other than requiring a clean exit from the dylib for memory issues.
+Until shifted to another technique, this repo build openssl libraries statically into the payload.
+This increases the payload size to ~4M.

 Please create an issue as you see them.

 ## Versions
+- 1.1 TLS Support
 - 1.0 Initial release